Sobre este cursoOmitir Sobre este curso

 Increasing your research visibility

 Here you discuss and formulate your communication strategy, describing and choosing your social media channels for reaching certain target groups.
-Finally, conclusions of this course will be discussed and we will reflect on what has been taught in the previous weeks.

 Making your research software FAIR